 During the course of a group discussion, be aware of what you say and how you say it.
 You will find many participants in a group discussion with views that differ from your own.
 You must respect their opinions and communicate your perspective assertively, not aggressively.

-If you need to intervene at some point, do so by saying - "I am sorry, I would like to interrupt you there".
+• If you need to intervene at some point, say, "I am sorry.
+I would like to interrupt you there."

 4. Communicate Effectively

 What matters in a group discussion is how well you present your views and how convincing your arguments are to the interviewers and other group members.
-It is crucial to speak with absolute clarity, not only to get your point across but also to leave a positive impression through your speech.
+It is crucial to speak with absolute clarity to get your point across and leave a positive impression through your speech.

-Another point to keep in mind is to not sit back after making your opening comment.
-Make an entry into the discussion whenever you think it is appropriate to do so, using the phrases in the previous section.
+Another point to remember is not to sit back after making your opening comment.
+Use the phrases in the previous section to enter the discussion whenever you think appropriate.

 5. Listen Carefully, Do Not Just Hear

 Listening skills are vital in a group discussion.
-Listening not just helps understand the topic of discussion, but it is also an indication of how respectful you are.
+Listening not only helps you understand the topic of discussion, but it also indicates how respectful you are.

-Listen carefully when others are speaking, and then frame your response.
+Listen carefully when others speak, and then frame your response.
 Also, nod your head and make brief eye contact with the speakers.
 This shows that you are actively taking part in the discussion.

 6. Work On Your Body Language